Grew Up... on easy street. With his wealth of both good looks and money, Dorian has never wanted for much, whether it be material goods or admirers.

 Profession... dandy.
 Dorian's too rich to need a real job, so he opts to spend his time amusing himself, a hobby in which he is encouraged by his hedonistic friend, Lord Henry Wotton.

 Interests... beauty, art, and pleasure.
-At Lord Henry's suggestion, Dorian decides to pursue pleasure in all its forms, regardless of consequences for himself or others.
+At Lord Henry's suggestion, Dorian decides to pursue pleasure in all its forms, regardless of consequences for himself or others. it’s off to a life of debauchery and sexual experimentation for Dorian.

 Relationship Status... courting Sibyl Vane.
 An actress he meets at a shabby theater, Dorian is drawn to Sibyl for her acting and describes her as "the girl to whom I am going to give all my life, to whom I have given everything that is good in me."